 3.8 Expedited Reports for Significant Safety Issues

-If an issue involving significant or immediate public health and safety concerns, the NRC’s first priority is public health and safety.
+If NRC inspectors identify an issue involving significant or immediate public health and safety concerns, then the NRC’s first priority is public health and safety.
 Inspection report documentation or enforcement action is secondary.
 Based on the circumstances of the issue, an expedited inspection report may be prepared that is limited in scope to the issue, or expedited enforcement action may be taken before the inspection report is issued.
 The NRC Enforcement Manual provides additional guidance on matters of immediate public health and safety concern.

 4.0 GUIDANCE FOR INSPECTION REPORT CONTENT